 Consultative Committee on Health and Safety

-Work with the HSGC and assist in the implementation of Safety Management systems across the University, in overseeing the ongoing development and implementation of the University Health and safety Strategy and Policy and assisting in the monitoring and review of safety performance and progress against the strategic action plan.
+This Committee will work with the HSGC and assist in the implementation of Safety Management systems across the University.
+It will oversee the ongoing development and implementation of the University Health and Safety Strategy and Policy and assist in the monitoring and review of safety performance and progress against the strategic action plan.

 Specifically, the CCHS will, as part of the terms of reference, consider and consult on the following issues as a minimum: